 At close distance from the villa, you will find three of the best beaches of the northern coastline.
 It takes two minutes by car from the small and quiet bay of Tersanas, six minutes from Kalathas beach and four minutes from Stavros beach.

 The villa consists of six bedrooms the four of which with ensuited bathrooms, one gym with its own bathroom, one large kitchen and two living rooms.
 Every room of the villa has a satellite, plasma screen TV, whereas the living room near the kitchen and the one at the ground floor have two 3D televisions.
 This living room is equipped with a home cinema, a sound system, a game console and a refrigerator which can also be used as a mini-bar and which will be refilled daily.
-Outside, there is a shaded pavilion where you will enjoy eating and drinking during the day and a barbeque in case you want to prepare an easy meal.
+Outside, there is a shaded pavilion where you will enjoy eating and drinking during the day and a barbecue in case you want to prepare an easy meal.
+There is a large infinity pool as well as a 3x3 jacuzzi.
 Inside the territory of the villa there is plenty of space for five to six cars to park.